paigeweber13/fine-hardware-visualization/README.md

    across all stages of code, doesn't work.
 However, the tag "convolution" inside the actual convolution does work.
  - software engineering
-   - make benchmark stuff in fhv.cpp separate file
+   - move benchmark stuff in fhv.cpp to separate file
      - combine with computation_measurements and just make it "benchmark"?
    - combine benchmark in fhv with benchmark-likwid-vs-manual
      - rewrite computation_measurements to optionally include manual results